DiSE Programme

 Manchester Cycling Academy is proud to work in partnership with British Cycling to deliver the Diploma in Sporting Excellence (DiSE).

-DiSE is aimed at riders who started year 11 in September 2022 who are, or expect to be, in the British Cycling Talent pathway and who are resident in and qualify for England.
+DiSE is aimed at riders who have recently taken GCSE’s and who are, or expect to be, in the British Cycling Talent pathway and who are resident in and qualify for England.
 It combines bike riding and full-time education so participants have the skills, knowledge and competence to pursue sporting excellence alongside education and a future career.

-Using a holistic approach, it is a qualification worth 64 UCAS points that runs alongside existing academic qualifications such as A levels or BTECs and is designed to make you a better rider.
+Using a holistic approach, this unique and bespoke government funded programme, overseen by SportsAid, is worth 64 UCAS points and runs alongside existing academic qualifications such as A levels or BTECs and is designed to make you a better rider.

 The course lasts 18 months and starts in September each year with the application period opening each March.